 There is no prerequisite that the mobile app, or its server, to support SAML, OAuth, OAuth 2.0, OpenID Connect or other standards prior to using Appdome.
 For more information on how Appdome gets, retrieves and stores Active Directory cookies in mobile apps, please review the data sheet on No Code Microsoft Authentication in Mobile Apps.

 In order to use Appdome’s no code implementation of Microsoft authentication on Appdome, you’ll need:

-The technology behind Fuse My App has two major elements – (1) a microservice architecture filled with 1000s of code sets needed for mobile integration, and (2) an adaptive code generation engine that can recognize the development environment, frameworks and methods in each app and match the app to the relevant code-sets needed to add Microsoft AD to the mobile app in seconds (instead of requiring mobile developers to manually modify source code to implement the required authentication functionality or framework).
+The technology behind Build My App has two major elements – (1) a microservice architecture filled with 1000s of code sets needed for mobile integration, and (2) an adaptive code generation engine that can recognize the development environment, frameworks and methods in each app and match the app to the relevant code-sets needed to add Microsoft AD to the mobile app in seconds (instead of requiring mobile developers to manually modify source code to implement the required authentication functionality or framework).

 Congratulations!
 You now have a mobile app fully integrated with Microsoft AD/NTLM.

 After you successfully Build an app, you need to sign the app in order to deploy it.
 You can also brand or customize a built app on Appdome.
 Read this Knowledge Base article to learn what to do after you successfully build an app.
 It explains both optional steps and required steps.

 That is it – Enjoy Appdome for Microsoft AD/NTLM in your app!